Al fondo hay sitio: Season 3

 Season 3 closes at the day where Mariano Pendavis and Teresa are about to get married and Francesca appears in the middle of the wedding and flees with Mariano, leaving Teresa in despair after having her wedding ruined and the Gonzales family furious.
 Joel and Fernanda get secretly married.
-A mysterious man from province (which is later is known to be Isabella's biological father) asks himself how his precious 'wawita' is.
+A mysterious man from province (who is later known to be Isabella's biological father) asks himself how his precious 'wawita' is.
 Miguel Ignacio leaves a business meeting to witness the birth of his son Otto, which Claudia appears at the last second to make her next move.

 Season 4

 In the first episode, the Gonzales household is devastated as the wedding between Mariano and Teresa has been frustrated by the appearance of Francesca.
 Peter is devastated by hearing this from Gilberto.
 In a church, Joel and Fernanda get secretly married in order to prevent being separated by the Maldini family.
 Meanwhile, in the hospital, Miguel Ignacio and Gladys are happy as their son Otto was born, which Claudia kidnaps him afterwards and is given as ransom for 1 million soles ($286204.92).
 Miguel Ignacio and Raul head to the location where Otto is 'apparently' being held, only to watch the place explodes.
 Claudia successfully managed to trick Miguel Ignacio and Gladys and flees from the hospital, leaving the baby safe.

 At the Gonzales household, Reina Pachas and their family claims 'by right' a place in the house, which started a long-lasting confrontation between Charo and Reina, and Shirley and Grace.
 Nelly heads to the Maldini household to explain the truth about Isabella.

 Isabella Picasso is revealed to have been kidnapped as an infant and taken away from her biological family called the "Pampanuapas".
 Nelly reveals the secret to many people including Isabella.
 Francesca and Bruno were jealous they didn't have a child of their own, so Francesca faked a pregnancy and took a baby from the hospital.
 The real parents of Isabella arrive in the seventh episode and the mother, Chabela, serves as a maid to the Maldini family.
 She is told of the secret by Francesca's husband, Chabela cries of the bad news.
 She then informs Emiliano, the father of Isabella, of the discovery and they decide to report it to the police.

 Charo and Raúl remarried and went on a trip to enjoy their honeymoon together, but when they returned they were scammed by Mabel Wilson for the purchase of the most luxurious mansion "Los Castillos de Las Lagunas".
 This fact causes that Raúl is in the ruin and loses all the rights of the producer.